Top : ‘ of COVID-19 from lab

 Pottinger reportedly doubled down on the claim in a recent Zoom meeting with U.K. officials.

-He claimed that the virus may have escaped through a “leak or an accident,” adding, “even establishment figures in have openly dismissed the story.”
+He claimed that the virus may have escaped through a “leak or an accident,” adding, “even establishment figures in Beijing have openly dismissed the story.”

 China has long claimed that the virus emerged in December 2019 in a wet market, which sells freshly slaughtered , including exotic ones like turtles, snakes, bats, civits and pangolins.